 For additional information please contact Residence Life at email@example.com.

 TEMPORARY HOUSING - OFF CAMPUS

-Rates: $89 per night/room.
+Rates: $109 per night/room.
 Room accommodations are singles or doubles.
-Call for reservations to guarantee room availability for the dates you need.
+Reservations are necessary to ensure availability.

 Other temporary housing in the area without NJIT arrangements:

 Off-campus housing is available in a number of towns in close proximity to NJIT.
 Monthly rents typically begin at $350 for a room and increase depending on the specific living conditions.
-Most rental space will require one month's rent and up to one and a half month's rent as a deposit before moving in.
-Have a sufficient amount of money available when you begin your apartment search.
+Most rental space will require one month's rent and up to one and one-half month's deposit prior to moving in.
 It is recommended that you arrive as early as possible (see the section on temporary housing) to allow yourself time to search for suitable accommodations.

-The Residence Life Office provides an "Off-Campus Housing" newsletter (http://www.njit.edu/reslife/offcampus.php) and a list of available rentals in the area (updated weekly).
-You can view the newsletter and the list of available rentals by logging onto www.njit.edu/reslife/services.php and click Off-Campus Housing.
+The Residence Life Office provides an "Off-Campus Housing" newsletter and a list of available rentals in the area (updated weekly).
+You can view the newsletter and the list of available rentals by viewing www.njit.edu/reslife/offcampus.php.
 In addition, Residence Life staff will be available to assist you in finding housing upon your arrival.
-You can email the Residence Life Office at firstname.lastname@example.org with any questions.
-You can also look at the following web sites to assist with your search.
+You can email the Residence Life Office at email@example.com or firstname.lastname@example.org with any questions.